 The Winter 6-8 grade Young Artists Performance Company production will be Myth Adventures, a whirlwind of thrills and comedy, which journeys into the ancient world of Greek mythology with some of the greatest characters ever to grace the stage.
 Myth Adventures, by Eric Coble, takes a fresh look at the classic legends through both a comic and dramatic lens.

 Questions?
 Email Education@RoundHouseTheatre.org or call 301.585.1225

 Click here for information on our internships & apprenticeships.

-If you are a teen who loves theater and having fun with friends, join us for our new Teen Nights!
+If you are a teen who loves theatre and having fun with friends, join us for our Teen Nights!

-Teen Nights bring together high school students from all over the area to watch shows from our dynamic season, with special behind the scenes access to RHT staff and artists.
+Teen Nights bring together high school students from all over the area to watch shows from our dynamic season, with special behind the scenes access to Round House Theatre staff and artists.